zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

     * We almost always have openings (including Fall'26 till this April, Spring'27, Fall'27) as long as you are excellent!
     * We welcome students with both CS and EE background.
     * We target PhD applicants with strong background in *one* of following direction: 1) algorithm and programming; 2) deep learning; 3) EDA; 4) computer architecture.
-    * We require PhD applicants to meet *one* of following criteria: 1) high GPA rank [top ~10%] from good Bachelor universities [985 university or world top 300]; 2) rich research experience with publications [1st author, CCF-A/B].
+    * We generally expect PhD applicants to meet *one* of following criteria: 1) high GPA rank [top ~10%] from good Bachelor universities [985 university or world top 300]; 2) rich research experience with publications [1st author, CCF-A/B].
     * We have position for Post-Doc applicants.
 We need you to have publications on top AI/EDA/Arch conference/journals.
 Graduation from top 100 school (any mainstream rank) is a big plus.
     * We support RA or Master *only if* you intend to continue with a PhD in our team.
     * Learn more about ML for EDA in [Chinese](https://zhiyaoxie.github.io/files/ml4eda.pdf){: .btn--paper}.